The Definitive Guide to Content Marketing

 One a basic level, this may mean putting a Twitter follow button and a Facebook like button on your blog.
 When you build up a following, you may get as much juice by pushing your content through your social media distribution as you would by getting the article published on Forbes.

 Another tactic that I’ve heard is effective is requiring an email address to access certain pieces of heavy duty content (like an e-book), and then using that email to push content.
 Email newsletters with relevant, high quality content like Wistia’s newsletter do very well.
-When a site has gotten enough backlinks with relevant anchor text, your blog becomes a search destination.
+A great product for your email newsletter is Campaign Monitor, which makes it easy to design gorgeous marketing emails.

 The harder part is building a real community.
 Hacker News is an example of a community that emerged out of a set of content’s shared themes.
 I started as a reader of Paul Graham’s essays and bought into the hacker ethos, and so I naturally became a member of the Hacker News community.
 Now Hacker News is a powerful platform for publicizing Y Combinator companies.
 They leveraged an audience into building a community.